Palmqvist91/jira-cli-assistant/README.md

 ## Features

 - List all Jira projects
-- List open issues for a specific project
+- List issues for a specific project with filtering options
 - Create new issues in a project
 - Update existing issues
 - Delete issues